NewJeans member Hanni’s bullying case dismissed by labour office because she's not regarded as a worker

 The Vietnamese-Australian Hanni (born Pham Ngoc Han) told the National Assembly’s Environment and Labor Committee last month that the incident took place at HYBE HQ in Seoul.

 During a YouTube livestream in September, Hanni claimed that a manager of a K-pop group under the HYBE umbrella instructed her artistes to “ignore” Hanni.
-Hanni signed to ADOR, which is a subsidiary of HYBE, in 2022.
+Hanni is signed to ADOR, which is a subsidiary of HYBE, in 2022.

 The incident incited NewJeans’ fans to lodge a complaint with the Ministry of Employment and Labor, which then led to a hearing.